EXCCoin/exilibrium/README.md

-# decrediton
+# Exquilibrium

 [![Build Status](https://travis-ci.org/decred/decrediton.png?branch=master)](https://travis-ci.org/decred/decrediton)
 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)

-decrediton is a cross-platform GUI for decred written in node.js using Electron.
+exquilibrium is a cross-platform GUI for EXCC written in node.js using Electron.

 ## Installation

-Currently decrediton is available on Windows, Linux, and macOS.
+Currently exquilibrium is available on Windows, Linux, and macOS.

-Decrediton will NOT use or in any way disrupt the wallet file you may already be using at this time.
+Exquilibrium will NOT use or in any way disrupt the wallet file you may already be using at this time.

 Download the decrediton release for your operating system on [decred/decred-binaries](https://github.com/decred/decred-binaries/releases).